jameycribbs/hare/README.md

 ...
 ```

-Now, grab a reference to the hare.Table for the Json file and store it in your
+Now, grab a reference to the hare.Table for the JSON file and store it in your
 model:

 ```go